 "Hickenlooper brought me to his house and organized a dinner with a bunch of randos," he recalls.
 "I noticed everybody was hard left or hard right, and he was talking about wanting to build a platform that could facilitate making Colorado a state that had music for every kid.
 He asked if I would start [Take Note] with Libby Anschutz and Pat Stryker, who fight by day."

-He observed that the pair were "peacefully nodding along" as the governor explained the plans for Take Note, though, and while Slade had never worked in politics, he remembers thinking, "Well, if they're into it, I can do it."
+He observed that the two were "peacefully nodding along" as the governor explained the plans for Take Note, though, and while Slade had never worked in politics, he remembers thinking, "Well, if they're into it, I can do it."
 The musician, who left the Fray in 2022, was a co-chair of the nonprofit until he moved to Seattle five years ago, but he still considers the project his "baby."

 Slade says that his family and friends supported his musical passions when he was a child, but he knows not everyone is that lucky.
 For Take Note Colorado, "I was essentially the mermaid in front of the pirate ship, showing that I had support as a kid with my own music," he says.

 Slade plans to play off the success Take Note has already had by focusing on its "mandate of every kid, K through 12.
-So that includes home school, incarcerated, charter and then, obviously, public schools."
+So that includes home school, incarcerated, charter, and then, obviously, public schools."

 Structurally, Take Note works by partnering with Boys and Girls Club hubs and School of Rock, as well as "a ton of other organizations in Colorado," Slade explains, "especially in rural spaces.
 We're taking everything all these incredible organizations are doing already and adding gasoline to their fires" by bringing in instruments, instructors, DJ setups and more to add to their offerings and expand or even start music programming.